 If you’re creating a backup of your QB company file and encounter the Intuit Company File Error Code (-6000, -83), you need to follow the below-given steps:

 - Firstly, you have to close the QuickBooks Desktop on your server computer.
 Then, go to the File menu and select Quit QuickBooks Desktop.

 - Now, click on the Windows Start menu.

 - In the search bar, type in File Explorer and open it.

 - From the navigation bar, select My Computer, also called “This PC.”

 - After that, select and open your C: drive.

-- Right-click on the screen, select New, followed by Folder to create a new file folder.
+- Right-click on the screen, and select New, followed by Folder to create a new file folder.
 Name it as “QB Test Folder”.

 - Create a backup company file by following the listed steps.
-When asked where to save the backup, then you must save it to the newly created folder on the C: drive.
+When asked where to save the backup, you must save it to the newly created folder on the C: drive.